syncfusion-content/javascript-docs/js/Spreadsheet/CellRanges.md

 function loadComplete(args) {
     var xlObj = $("#Spreadsheet").data("ejSpreadsheet");
     if(!xlObj.isImport) {
-        xlObj.XLComment.setComment("A2", " Casual Foot wears with wide variety of colors.", true);
-        xlObj.XLComment.setComment("A4", " Formal Foot wears with wide variety of sizes.", true);
+        xlObj.XLComment.setComment("A2", " Casual Foot wears with wide variety of colors.", true); // If true comment is in Editing mode. xlObj.XLComment.setComment("A4", " Formal Foot wears with wide variety of sizes.", false);
         //To Remove a Comment
         xlObj.XLComment.deleteComment ("A2");
     }